lzr6778/starter-academic/content/home/publications.md

 Lyu Z, Liu Y, Li H, et al. Multipole solution with nonlinear pressure loss for oblique waves action on a submerged partially perforated semi-circular breakwater.
 Ocean Engineering, 2024, 291: 116487.

+Lyu Z., Liu Y., Li H., Mori N.: Iterative multipole solution for wave interaction with submerged partially perforated semi-circular breakwater.
+Applied Ocean Research, 2020, 97, 102103.

 Li A., Liu Y., Lyu Z.: Analysis of water wave interaction with a submerged quarter-circular breakwater using multipole method.
 Proceedings of the Institution of Mechanical Engineers, Part M: Journal of Engineering for the Maritime Environment, 2020, 234(4):846-860.

-Lyu Z., Liu Y., Li H., Mori N.: Iterative multipole solution for wave interaction with submerged partially perforated semi-circular breakwater.
-Applied Ocean Research, 2020, 97, 102103.

-Lyu Z., Liu Y., Li H.: Analytical studies on hydrodynamic characteristics of submerged perforated semi-circular breakwater based on non-linear pressure loss boundary condition.
-Periodical of ocean University of China, 2020, 50(10).